tiefenthaler/uv-datascience-project-template/.devcontainer/README.devcontainer.md

 - **Volume Mapping**: A volume will be used to map a directory on your local file system to a directory inside the Docker container.
 This way, any changes you make to your code locally will be immediately reflected inside the container, where you can run and test the code.
 - **Git:** A distributed version control system that tracks changes in any set of computer files, usually used for coordinating work among programmers who are collaboratively developing source code during software development.
 - **VS Code**, including extensions like Python, Jupyter Notebooks, Docker, PyLance, Ruff and more.
 Find my list of VS Code **Extensions** for Data Science Projects in [this](#4-vs-code-extensions-for-data-science-projects) section below.

+## Setup organization within: Dockerfile.debug | docker-compose.yml | devcontainer.json

+Those files define the dev container setup for data science projects.
+The list below gives a short overview of the single files.
+Details can be found in the comments in the single files.

+- **Dockerfile.debug:** This file defines the base image for your development container and the steps needed to configure it.
+Think of it as the blueprint for your container's operating system, dependencies, and tools.
+It's the foundation upon which everything else is built.
+- **docker-compose.yml:** (Optional, but often used) This file is used when you have multiple containers that need to work together for your development environment.
+It defines how these containers interact, their dependencies, and their network configuration.
+Even if only a single service is used, it defines the additional configuration specific for your data science projects like volume mapping or ports which is optional and therefore not defined in the Dockerfile.debug.
+- **devcontainer.json:** It configures VS Code (or other supporting IDEs) to use the Docker container as your development environment.
+It links the Dockerfile (or docker-compose.yml) to VS Code and defines various settings like VS Code extensions or the default environment used by VS Code.

 # 3. Getting Started